Flies are one of the most annoying things about summer and spring, but it’s even more aggravating when you have to deal with flies near your dog.

 Depending on your dog’s breed, size, and age, sure flies will be more bothersome than others.

-For example, some species have very short snouts and noses, making it challenging to swat or bite at annoying bugs.
+For example, some species have short snouts and noses, challenging swatting or biting at annoying bugs.

 If you’ve spent time outdoors with your dog, you may have noticed that they seem irritated by something.